Ecuador votes to ban oil drilling in part of Amazon, mining outside Quito | Headlines

 The company has previously said a "yes" would cost Ecuador $13.8 billion in income over the next two decades.
 The Yasuni ban will lead to a 1.9% reduction in projected economic growth between this year and 2026, the central bank predicted last week.

 Two other Petroecuador blocks in the area are unaffected.
-"We will follow up so the government respects the decision of the Ecuadorean people," Juan Bay, president of the Waorani Indigenous community, told a press conference in Quito.
+"We will follow up to make sure the government respects the decision of the Ecuadorean people," Juan Bay, president of the Waorani Indigenous community, told a press conference in Quito.
 "We have saved the greatest biodiversity and we have saved the communities in voluntary isolation."

 Both oil and mining guilds have said their industries are needed to shore up the battered economy and that bans would expose the areas to illegal mining and deforestation.
 The local Quito referendum will scupper six gold concessions.